d-herz/Stargazer-Society-APOD/README.md

 <h3 align="left">About this project:</h3>
 <p align="left">
 Discover the cosmos!
+Daily astronomy pictures featuring NASA API integration.
+Built with pure HTML, JavaScript, and Tailwind CSS.

-Each day a different image or photograph of our fascinating universe is showcased along with a brief explanation written by a professional astronomer.<br>
+Each day a different image of the universe is showcased along with a brief explanation written by a professional astronomer.<br>
+Historical imagery is also available going all the way back to June 16th, 1995.
 </p>
 <p align="left">
-Enjoy an amazing image every day, or spend hours perusing historical images via the provided date form.
-Thanks to the NASA APOD API, users can enjoy featured images going back as far as June 16th, 1995!
 </p>

 <p align="left">